bcgov/mds/USAGE.md

 ### Using the Document Manager and Document Generator locally

-If you are running the frontend using yarn serve then you will not be able to use the document manager at the same time as the document generator.
+If you are running the frontend using `yarn serve` then you will not be able to use the document manager at the same time as the document generator.
 If you wish to do this then you need to make an addition to your hosts file so the browser can resolve the document_manager_backend to localhost.
+You can verify that this is working by navigating to `http://document_manager_backend:5001/` where Swagger documentation should be displayed.

+Note that this process does not work on CodeSpaces environments and a suitable process has not been found.

 If you are on a windows machine ensure that you open powershell in administrator mode as that is required to modify the hosts file and run the following command at the root of this project: